 Purva Eminora Investment

-Purva Eminora investment combines the three things that drive strong returns in south-Bangalore real estate: limited boutique inventory in a high-demand sub-market, walking-distance metro access, and a pre-launch entry rate in a corridor that has delivered 10–15% year-on-year appreciation.
-This page lays out the investment case — the capital appreciation drivers, the rental yield outlook, and why the 2026 entry window matters.
+Purva Eminora investment combines three things that drive strong returns in south-Bangalore real estate.
+Limited boutique inventory in a high-demand sub-market.
+Walking-distance metro access.
+A pre-launch entry rate in a corridor that has delivered 10–15% year-on-year appreciation.
+This page lays out the investment case.
+It covers the capital appreciation drivers, the rental yield outlook, and why the 2026 entry window matters.

 Headline Investment Numbers